irohitbatra/weather-app/README.md

 Switch between Light/Dark mode

 🤝 Contributing

 Pull requests and improvements are welcome!

-📄 License

-This project is under the MIT License.

-✨ Made with ❤️ by Rohit Batra

-CSS

-How to Use

-Enter a city name

-Select a suggestion

-View weather details and weekly forecast

-Toggle between Light and Dark mode

-Contribution

-Feel free to open issues or submit pull requests to improve the project.

 License

 This project is licensed under the MIT License.

 Made with ❤️ by Rohit Batra